Eppin/sys-botbase/README.md

 4. Restart your Switch.
 5. Follow [Sysbot.NET's usb-botbase setup guide](https://github.com/kwsch/SysBot.NET/wiki/Configuring-a-new-USB-Connection).

-When installed correctly, usb-botbase will make your docked joy-con's home button glow on switch bootup.
+When installed correctly, usb-botbase will make your docked Joy-Con's home button glow on switch bootup.
 If this does not happen, usb-botbase is not installed correctly.

 ![](joycon-glow.gif)